-- In a large bowl, combine the sliced tomatoes, brown sugar, flour, cinnamon, nutmeg, cloves, and salt.
+- In a large bowl, combine the sliced tomatoes, brown sugar, flour, vinegar, cinnamon, nutmeg, cloves, and salt.
 Toss well to evenly coat the tomatoes, then transfer the filling to the pie crust along with any accumulated juices.

 - Roll out the top crust and gently lay it across the top of the pie filling.
 Trim and crimp the edges of the crust.
 Brush the crust with the beaten egg.
 Sprinkle with coarse sanding sugar.

 - Bake for 50 to 60 minutes until golden brown on top.
 You may need to cover the edges of the crust with a pie guard to keep them from browning too much.

 - Cool completely so the filling can set up before slicing and serving.